Substitutes for heroin are used during medication-assisted treatment (MAT) to wean people off heroin.

 Naloxone can trigger symptoms of withdrawal if a person attempts to abuse a heroin substitute.

-Heroin substitutes can be helpful in reducing heroin use in some patients.
+Heroin substitutes can help reduce heroin use in some patients.
 MedlinePlus states that MAT is only one component of treatment for heroin addiction.
 It is essential that people also receive other care, such as:

 Treatment also often involves referrals to organizations that can help you find work or even housing.
 Counselors can assist you in finding additional resources, such as HIV/AIDS testing, faith-based support groups, and other 12-step groups.